fam007e/SecurePasswd_MGMT/README.md

 ## Support

-For bug reports, feature requests, or general questions:
+For bug reports, feature requests, or general requests:
-1. Check the [FAQ](docs/FAQ.md) for common questions
-2. Search existing [Issues](https://github.com/yourusername/SecurePasswd_MGMT/issues) on GitHub
+1. Search existing [Issues](https://github.com/yourusername/SecurePasswd_MGMT/issues) on GitHub
-3. Open a new issue if your question remains unanswered
+2. Open a new issue if your question remains unanswered

 ## Acknowledgments